 At first glance, Walton Ford

-’s large-scale, highly-detailed watercolors of animals recall the prints of 19th-century illustrators John James Audubon and Edward Lear.
-A closer look reveals a complex anthropomorphic universe
+’s large-scale, highly detailed watercolors of animals recall the prints of 19th-century illustrators John James Audubon and Edward Lear.
+A closer look reveals a complex and disturbingly anthropomorphic universe

-In this stunning but sinister visual world, beasts and birds are not mere aesthetic objects but rather dynamic actors in allegorical struggles
+In this stunning but sinister visual universe, beasts and birds are not mere aesthetic objects but dynamic actors in allegorical struggles

 : a wild turkey crushes a small parrot in its claw; a troupe of monkeys wreak havoc on a formal dinner table; an American buffalo is surrounded by bloodied white wolves.
 In dazzling watercolor

-, the images come to impress as much for their impeccable naturalism as they do for their complex narratives.
+, the images impress as much for their impeccable realism as they do for their complex narratives.

-: Vietnamese folktales and the letters of Benjamin Franklin, the Autobiography of Benvenuto Cellini
+, a complete biography, and excerpts from his textual inspirations: from Vietnamese folktales and the letters of Benjamin Franklin to the Autobiography of Benvenuto Cellini